 Membership chair and co-chair work together to greet members and guests, provide name tags and welcome new members at meetings.
 This committee is responsible for collecting dues and membership forms.
-Membership forms are distributed at our regular meeting in January; dues are collected each month until March when reminders are sent to delinquent members.
-Note: Membership reminders are also included in the monthly newsletter from January to March.
-By April, the membership roster is updated and filled out for GCI.
+Renewal forms are distributed at our regular meeting starting in spring; dues are collected each month until May when reminders are sent to delinquent members.
+In May, the membership roster is updated and filled out for GCI.
 Checks are sent to the treasurer of EGC.
-A record of active members is maintained by the chair for her use.
-Contact information for new members is provided after each meeting via email to the newsletter editor, the president and membership co‐chair.
-General membership is informed of new member contact information in the next monthly newsletter.
+A record of active members is maintained by the chair.
+Contact information for new members is provided in the newsletter.

-Membership co‐chair, maintains the data history (contact information and an activity log) for each member.
-Note: Each committee chair is responsible for informing membership co‐chair of member names who assisted on the chair’s project.
-The co‐chair is responsible for printing the Membership Directory (in August) and distributing the Membership Directory (aka Yearbook in GCI terms) at the September meeting.
-The Club benefits by an updated and timely annual directory (contact information for members) as well as a listing of current community projects and the Club’s annual calendar of events.
+Membership co-chair, maintains the data history (contact information, photo and an activity log) for each member.
+The co-chair is responsible for printing the Membership Directory (in August) and distributing the Membership Directory at the September meeting.

-The First Vice‐President is responsible for formulating programs for the year as well as some programs that are open to the community.
-She works with the chairs of Conservation and Education, Horticulture, Designs and Exhibits for program suggestions.
-She coordinates program requirements with the chair of House and introduces the program speakers.
-She attends annual District II Programs Meeting for program ideas.
-Benefits to members and the community include the opportunity to learn about many different topics and current gardening issues.
-The Programs Chair also organizes the Annual Spring Luncheon.
+The First Vice President is responsible for formulating programs for the year.
+She works with the chairs of conservation and education, horticulture and designs and exhibits for program suggestions.
+She coordinates program requirements with the chair of house and introduces the program speakers.
+She attends the annual District II Programs Meeting for program ideas.
+The programs chair organizes the Annual Spring Luncheon.
 She also orders a President’s pin from National Garden Clubs for presentation to an out going president at the Annual Meeting or another event at the end of term of office.

 Ways and Means